googlecartographer/rfcs/README.md

     revise it in response.
   - When consensus about the RFC has been reached the corresponding PR will be approved and the PR merged.
-  - The committer will create a new "project" for the duration of the implementation (which might span several PRs) in the corresponding repository (e.g. cartographer_ros) and assign an RFC number.
+  - The person that actually merges the PR will create a new *project* for the duration of the implementation (which might span several PRs) in the projects pane of the google-cartographer organization and assign an RFC number.
   - When you create implementing PRs, please add a link to the RFC in the PR description.